 This is perhaps the most subjective point.
 Surrounding yourself with like-minded people - in this case, fitness buffs - can give you a positive energy to feed off.
 But of couse, this isn't always possible.

 If you're stuck with negative energy (maybe because of where you work), try utilising this negative energy to your advantage.
 Tell yourself what you see around you is not who you want to become.
 That'll be the motivation to get your ass to the gym and out of the hole.

 Why is this important you may ask?
 Well, for a number of reasons.

 Firstly, you rid yourself of temptation.
-If you tell yourself to hit the gym every saturday morning, it's a certainty.
-However, if you tell yourself, "I'll see how on saturday morning", your delay the decision to the moment, and in that moment you'll be suscptible to temptation.
+If you tell yourself to hit the gym every Saturday morning, it's a certainty.
+However, if you tell yourself, "I'll see how on Saturday morning", you delay the decision to the moment, and in that moment you'll be susceptible to temptation.
 You don't want that.

 Secondly, you give yourself foresight.
 If you mix your planning and execution, it's harder to plan clearly for the long run.
 You can't work out your baby steps and you can't utilise momentum.